 The environmental issue with NFTs isn’t the NFTs themselves, but the blockchain network they are transacted on.

 NFTs use electricity because they are transacted via online marketplaces, usually using the Ethereum network.
-Similar to Bitcoin and other crypto projects, Ethereum is decentralized, meaning there is no governing body or authority like a bank that oversees the network.
-Rather, it uses a system of recording and validating transactions known as proof of work (or PoW).
+Similar to other crypto projects, Ethereum is decentralized, meaning there is no governing body or authority like a bank that oversees the network.
+Rather, it once used a system of recording and validating transactions known as proof of work (or PoW).
+In 2022 the network shifted to a less energy-intensive system known as proof of stake (PoS).

 Since Bitcoin mining and other types of crypto mining require tremendous amounts of energy to solve transactions, it becomes hard for anyone to hack the network.
 The proof of work mechanism thus creates a more secure digital environment, but one that’s costly for the actual environment.